scalar-labs/scalardb/docs/backup-restore.md

 Cassy is also integrated with `scalar-admin` so it can issue a pause request to the ScalarDB application (or ScalarDB Server) of a Cassandra cluster.
 Please see [the doc](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups) for more details.

-**Cosmos DB**
+**Cosmos DB for NoSQL**

-You must create a Cosmos DB account with a continuous backup policy enabled to use point-in-time restore (PITR) feature.
+You must create a Cosmos DB for NoSQL account with a continuous backup policy enabled to use point-in-time restore (PITR) feature.
 Backups are created continuously after it is enabled.
-To specify a transactionally-consistent restore point, please pause the ScalarDB application of a Cosmos DB as described [here](#transactionally-consistent-backups-during-pause-duration).
+To specify a transactionally-consistent restore point, please pause the ScalarDB application of a Cosmos DB for NoSQL as described [here](#transactionally-consistent-backups-during-pause-duration).

 **DynamoDB**